Discovery: Youth In Nature

 - 100% of students want to Protect Open Space after the program

-Visit our Youth In Nature Online page to learn more about the impact we are making in the digital space.
+Visit our Discovery: Youth In Nature – At Home page to learn more about the impact we are making in the digital space.

-Tri-Valley Conservancy’s Discovery Youth in Nature Program is designed for 4th grade classes to inspire children to become stewards of the land and foster an appreciation for the natural space in our community.
-Our Youth In Nature Online program was developed to adapt to virtual learning in the current climate.
+Tri-Valley Conservancy’s Discovery: Youth in Nature Program is designed for 4th grade classes to inspire children to become stewards of the land and foster an appreciation for the natural space in our community.
+Our Discovery: Youth In Nature – At Home program was developed to adapt to virtual learning in the current climate.
 When it is safe to do so, we will return to our in-person programs and will continue to offer online learning as well.

 The first day takes place in the classroom where our educator brings supplies for students to work in groups on activities centered around California’s regions and watersheds.